New IAG boss appoints Aer Lingus' Doyle as BA CEO

-LONDON (Reuters) - Luis Gallego, who took over as CEO of IAG ICAG.L last month, stamped his mark on the airlines group on Monday by promoting Aer Lingus boss Sean Doyle to lead British Airways, replacing Alex Cruz with immediate effect.
+LONDON (Reuters) - Luis Gallego, who took over as chief executive of IAG ICAG.L last month, stamped his mark on the airlines group on Monday by promoting Aer Lingus boss Sean Doyle to lead British Airways, replacing Alex Cruz with immediate effect.

 It was one of a number of management changes announced by the Anglo-Spanish airlines group and marks a return to BA for Doyle, who worked as director of network, fleet and alliances before leaving for Aer Lingus in 2019.